JonathanAndrews/robot_pong/README.md

 ## Tests

-The javascript tests are all written using jest, to see all tests + coverage enter the following command:
+The javascript tests are all written using jest, to see all tests and coverage enter the following command:
 ```
 npm test
 ```